apkd/Medicine/README.md

 Sick and tired of assigning references between components by hand (and losing them when something goes wrong with Unity serialization)?
 Having a migraine from all the `GetComponent` calls sprinkled all over your codebase?

-***Medicine*** is a code-driven, performance-oriented way to automatically hook up references between your components.
+***Medicine*** is a collection of attributes that give you a code-driven, performance-oriented way to automatically hook up references between your components.
 Additionally, it comes with a toolbox of optimized versions of many component-related operations.

 > **Warning!** This library is experimental.
 Please [let me know](https://github.com/apkd/medicine/issues) about any issues you encounter.